Raghda Hassan: Career

-Raghda Hassan's renown grew as a result of her book "The New Prophets," in which she focused on fluid narration for the sake of narrative structure, as well as lyrical pick-ups.
+Raghda Hassan's renown grew as a result of her book The New Prophets, in which she focused on fluid narration for the sake of narrative structure, as well as lyrical pick-ups.
 Raghda leaned on realism in her story by providing authentic depictions of people and locations.
 In her work, Hassan discusses what she refers to as the "dream of liberation" in the hearts of eager young armed only with their live consciences and poetry.
 Raghda also discusses the stench of clotted blood and her terror of security guards, executioners and dungeons, love, and poetry.
-Some novel critics viewed the conversation as "warm and personal as it promotes closeness, and premature."
+Some critics viewed the novel as "warm and personal as it promotes closeness, and premature."

-Raghda focuses on the issues of those she refers to as the persecuted in their homeland in this work, as she tells about the expelled, and then regression to the dream, as is the story of Hatem, the protagonist who dies at some point under torture and all the torture and abuse parties he lived before her separation. also discusses systematic torture in Syrian regime jails and explains it in significant detail, including the use of a triple wire with a German chair and torture equipment imported from Nazi dungeons.
+Raghda focuses on the issues of those she refers to as the persecuted in their homeland in this work, as she tells about the expelled, and then regression to the dream, as is the story of Hatem, the protagonist who dies at some point under torture and all the torture and abuse parties he lived before her separation.
+The novel also describes the systematic torture in Syrian regime jails in significant detail, recounting the use of a triple wire with a German chair and torture equipment imported from Nazi dungeons.

-Raghda recounts the state of a detainee who reaches the verge of fainting owing to tremendous agony centered in the back and lower extremities, to the point of paralysis, in her novel "The New Prophets."Raghda refers to her Palestinian spouse, Amer Haddad, or, as Amer Al-Fadaei calls it, who bid farewell to the path of battle with many outstanding strong comrades, as she describes them in the pages of her novel, in the same novel.
+In her novel The New Prophets, Raghda recounts the state of a detainee who reaches the verge of fainting owing to tremendous agony centered in the back and lower extremities, to the point of paralysis.
+Raghda refers to her Palestinian spouse, Amer Haddad, or, as Amer Al-Fadaei calls it, who bid farewell to the path of battle with many outstanding strong comrades.
 Raghda Hassan describes in detail her days in jail, torture parties, nail pulling, transfer to the hospital, and return to prison, as well as injuries to her back and feet and a swollen head.
-Raghda combined the story and the poem in her novel "Where there is no Damascus there," telling a story about sailors, their boats of revolution and rebellion, and their seas of longing and knowledge, about legends that summed up the meaning and truth of the Syrian in the wounds of the body and the wrinkles of the smile, as described in the introduction.
+Raghda combined the story and the poem in her novel "Where there is no Damascus there," telling a story about sailors, their boats of revolution, and their seas of longing and knowledge, about legends that summed up the meaning and truth of the Syrian in the wounds of the body and the wrinkles of the smile, as described in the introduction.